silicons/Citadel-Station-13-RP/engines.md

   - eventually we may add a way to assemble a new core because we *do* like "we can rebuild it" mentality
 - if machinery is not safely detached, you basically just rip machinery apart and it might even cause back-flow overloads or bad network behaviors.
 - the core is **heavy**. ejecting it without any power at all is difficult.

+#### activity

+when we fully finish the overmaps update, the ejected core will be a full overmap entity as opposed to just sitting somewhere on the level.

+- it's continuously simulated
+- if venting wins, it gradually, understandably, cools
+- if the reactions wins, it still detonates. this hits nearby ships and causes aforementioned issues with thrusters, shields, and EMPs them.